rackspace/runway/docs/source/terraform/advanced_features.rst

 runway.yml
 ==========

-Backend config options can also be specified as a module option in the `Runway Config File`_.
+Backend config options can also be specified as a module option in the Runway Config File.
 :ref:`Lookups` can be used to provide dynamic values to this option.

 .. important::